apache/incubator-datalab/USER_GUIDE.md

 ## Manage roles <a name="manage_roles"></a>

 Administrator can choose what instance shape(s) and notebook(s) can be allowed for certain group(s) or user(s).
 To do it click on "Add group" button.
-"Add group" popup is shown up:
+"Add group" popup shows up:

 <p align="center">
     <img src="doc/manage_role.png" alt="Manage roles" width="780">